-- Height: Up to 3 stories (with transition required for 4 stories) - High quality design and building materials with managed access and parking; Form: buffers and landscaping.
-Transitional buffer zones will appropriately protect any adjacent residential - Institutional and cultural facilities Use:
+- Height: up to 3 stories (with transition required for 4 stories) - Form: High quality design and building materials with managed access and parking; buffers and landscaping - Use: Institutional and cultural facilities

-- Transportation - Improved roads with better ingress and egress management

-- Ownmack Road is the central corridor in the Campus and Institutional area, connecting Chamblee Dunwoody with Tilly Mill Road.
+- Transportation - o Improved roads with better ingress and egress management - O Womack Road is the central corridor in the Campus and Institutional area, connecting Chamblee Dunwoody with Tilly Mill Road.
 Continued growth of Georgia Perimeter College's Dunwoody campus, along with Dunwoody High School, and Dunwoody Elementary School, has caused increased congestion in recent years.
 Roadway restriping should be considered in order to facilitate more efficient use of Womack Road.
 Improvement of existing bike networks and transit development should also be employed as a means to address the issue, as road widening is not a feasible solution in this context - Promote/establish new connectivity